A framework designed to improve the delivery of programmes and projects developing IT and digital solutions.

 The Framework is intended to improve delivery and ensure that the lessons learned from previous experience are reflected and embedded in future practice.

 In the event of a negative assessment during an assurance gate, recommendations for remedial action can be made to address the issues identified.
-Where there are significant concerns about delivery or value for money a “stop” recommendation can be made to the Scottish Government’s Chief Information Officer.
+Where there are significant concerns about delivery or value for money a “stop” recommendation can be made to the Scottish Government’s Digital Assurance Office.

-Where the Chief Information Officer endorses the recommendation to stop a project, the project’s Accountable Officer could only proceed with the project where approval to continue is given by the lead Minister and the Cabinet Secretary for Finance and the Constitution.
+Where the Digital Assurance Office endorses the recommendation to stop a project, the project’s Accountable Officer could only proceed with the project where approval to continue is given by the lead Minister and the Cabinet Secretary for Finance and the Constitution.

-Contact the Office of the Chief Information Officer (OCIO) at OCIOAssurance@gov.scot for more information about applying the technology assurance framework within your project.
+Contact the Digital Assurance Office at DigitalAssurance@gov.scot for more information about applying the technology assurance framework within your project.